pcanwar/TrancheSequence/README.md

 # Tranche Sequence

-# Tranche Sequence

 Tranche Sequence is a sequence of opportunities for making payment.
 It gets started every period of time.

 ## Abstract:

-The following standard is extending ERC20, ERC721, and etc and allows for multi-stage schemes that aim to provide a fair and transparent approach to on-chain time management.
-The standard utilizes additional functions to define time milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.
+The following library is extending ERC20, ERC721, and etc and allows for multi-stage schemes that aim to provide a transparent approach to on-chain time management.
+The library utilizes additional functions to define time milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.

 ## Motivation:

 The motivation behind this is to address the challenges of managing multi-stage use cases or projects on utility tokens or NFTs and to provide a fair and transparent approach on-chain time management.
 Effective smart contract management requires a structured approach that enables stakeholders to progress and decide on the next steps.
-The standard can be applied to various use cases, such as salary negotiations, project funding, sequence of funcding or resource allocation.
-The standard is designed to be promoting trust and collaboration among stakeholders.
+The library can be applied to various use cases, such as salary negotiations, project funding, sequence of funcding or resource allocation.
+The library is designed to be promoting trust and collaboration among stakeholders.
 The protocol's flexibility and transparency can result in a fairer and more effective decision-making process for all parties involved.

 Tranche Sequence have a bunch of different properties, and here are some ones:

 ## Features
 - It is useful library to contain multiple hierarchies timestamp.
-- It adds a list of the time.
+- It adds a list of the timestamp.
-- Increase CapSequence based on the exsiting CapSequence in the contract.
+- Increase sequence based on the exsiting sequence in the contract.
-- Time can be increased/ controled  by admin if it is needed in the smart contract
+- Time can be increased on time if it is needed in the smart contract
+- Admin can only increased the time
+- There is a rest time on sequence.
+- There is no decresed time function

 ## Tech
 - InitMileStone function should be run in the smart contract constructor and also after reset the milestone